mgijax/autolittriage/Readme.txt

 Lessons Learned and Where We Are

+Previous thinking for python scripts in MLtextTools:
+    * getTrainingData.py would get a delimited file of samples
+    * preprocessSamples.py would massage the data in the delimited file(s)
+    * populateTrainigDirs.py would take a massaged delimited file and populate the dirs that sklearn's load_files() wants.
+    Would it be better to have getTrainingData populate text files in the dirs and massage the data in place (or into additional cooked files)?

+    BUT MLtextTools already has stuff in place, so lets keep with that paradigm.
+Can always run populateTrainingDirs.py at any time to generate the text files to look at.
+    	- should add parameter to specify file extension
+	- should make it not assume class names are 'yes' 'no'

 NER thoughts
     Becas is very unreliable, down much of the time.
     Haven't found any other online tool (need to look some more).